nbw/battlesnake/README.md

 On the 3rd level of my tree I have 27 nodes.
 I rank them by their sum and if they have children (remember, longer paths are better so we want them to have children).
 After ranking them, I take the top 60% and disregard the rest.
 Of the 60% that I kept, I collect their children and do the same.

+### Improvements

+* The way food is "painted" is not ideal.
+What would be better is some sort of ray tracing, like an A* algorithm.
+The issue right now is the influence of food passes through snakes, which means my snake might sometime turn in on itself thinking it's the best path.

+* Genetic learning algorithm, those constants in my config.rb could easily be trained.

+* Enemy-in-corner detection so that I could cut them off.

+### Thanks

+* To everyone who made the event happen!
+* To Matt, R. Selk, and anyone else who gave me advice.